NextCenturyCorporation/kairos-pub/API/perfstarter-python/README.md

 ## Requirements
 Python 3.5.2+

 Make sure you have the latest version of pip, run this command -> pip install --upgrade pip --user

-    Edit requirements requirements.txt, change the connexion library version -> connexion == 2.6.0

-    Get and install the dependencies, run this command -> pip3 install -r requirements.txt --user --use-feature=2020-resolver

 Get and install the dependencies, run this command -> pip3 install connexion[swagger-ui]

-    Change swagger_server/swagger/swagger.yaml -> change "{aws-genenerated-url}" to a valid ip (for example, www.google.com).
-Please remember, this is a dynamically generated url - just as the description says...😀

 ## Usage